couple-pic-istock-844057180

 TSB has also increased the loan-to-income multiple on mortgage lending for self-employed customers earning over £75,000.
 It says self-employed customers earning between £75,000 and £100,000 can now borrow up to five times their income for mortgages when they have a 15% deposit.

-Also, self-employed customers who earn £100,000 or more can now borrow up to 5.5 times their income for mortgages with a loan-to-value of 85% or lower.
+Additionally, self-employed customers who earn £100,000 or more can now borrow up to 5.5 times their annual income for mortgages with a loan-to-value ratio of 85% or lower.
 This is an increase from 4.49 times income.

-Coventry for intermediaries has also eased its mortgage stress test, giving typical borrowers the chance to borrow up to £35,000 more.
+Coventry for Intermediaries has also eased its mortgage stress test, allowing typical borrowers to borrow up to £35,000 more.

 The changes will reduce stress rates for residential lending, increasing maximum borrowing by 8-15% for many applicants.
 That means some first-time buyers, home movers and remortgagers could see an increase in their maximum loan amount.